muchino/confluence.chat/src/main/resources/faq.md

 ### FAQ

+###When is the sound playing?
+The sound is only played if the window hasn't the focus or the textarea hasn't the focus.

 #### Hide the Chat Histories
 There is no config for this. but it's possible to hide the menu entries to enter the chat history: